rikfo/airbnb-clone-project/README.md

 # API Security
 ## 1. Authentication
 Verifies user identity (e.g., login with hashed passwords, JWTs).
-🔒 Protects accounts from unauthorized access.
+Protects accounts from unauthorized access.
 ## 2. Authorization
 Controls what each user can do (e.g., only hosts can edit their listings).
-🛡️ Prevents users from accessing others’ data.
+Prevents users from accessing others’ data.
 ## 3. Rate Limiting
 Limits number of requests per user/IP.
-🚫 Stops abuse like brute-force attacks or spam.
+Stops abuse like brute-force attacks or spam.
 ## 4. Input Validation
 Checks and sanitizes all user input.
-🧼 Prevents SQL injection & XSS attacks.
+Prevents SQL injection & XSS attacks.
 ## 5. Secure Payments
 Uses trusted payment providers (e.g., Stripe).
-💳 Ensures safe, PCI-compliant transactions.
+Ensures safe, PCI-compliant transactions.
 ## 6. Data Encryption
 Encrypts sensitive data and uses HTTPS.
-🔐 Keeps personal and financial data safe.
+Keeps personal and financial data safe.

+# What is CI/CD?
+CI/CD (Continuous Integration/Continuous Deployment) is a process that automates testing and deployment of code changes.
+CI (Continuous Integration): Automatically tests and merges code when changes are pushed.
+CD (Continuous Deployment): Automatically deploys the app after successful tests.
+## Why It’s Important for the Project
+Faster development: Code changes go live quickly.
+Fewer bugs: Automated tests catch errors early.
+Better collaboration: Developers can work smoothly as code is continuously merged and tested.
+## Tools You Can Use
+GitHub Actions – Automate testing and deployment
+Docker – Containerize the app for consistent environments
+Jest / Mocha – For running tests
+Heroku / Vercel / AWS – For deployment